-Current approaches to risk management in the humanitarian sector are one of the most adverse barriers to supporting locally led humanitarian action.
-International NGOs find themselves in a ‘risk sandwich’; holding both the risk for their funders and that of their implementing partners.
-Increasingly, national and local NGOs have reported feeling undermined by accountability and due diligence frameworks that paint them as inherently "riskier" than INGOs, with little to no consideration of their particular strengths.
+Current approaches to risk management in the humanitarian sector are huge barriers to locally led humanitarian action.
+International NGOs feel caught in a “risk sandwich”, responsible for the risks of both their funders and their implementing partners.
+And national and local NGOs feel undermined by approaches that see them as inherently riskier than international NGOs.

 There must be another way of doing things.
 And a new approach to problem-solving – where people can draw from the creativity of peers – might be the way of finding it.

 Find out more